MateiSarivan/MandelbrotSet/README.md

     >python setup.py install

-# Navigating the complex plane
+# Navigating and saving the complex plane

 In your terminal execute: